weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 Its correlation to stocks is more of a short-term phenomenon, as these institutional investors adjust their portfolios.

-It's unlikely to be a long-term trend, and as such, I happen to think, that Bitcoin will become less responsive to rate hike fears, just the way it was intended.
+It's unlikely to be a long-term trend, and as such, it's likely to think, that Bitcoin will become less responsive to rate hike fears, just the way it was intended.

-#### CONCLUSION
+## CONCLUSION

-Last year in response to the pandemic governments seem to have thrown the baby out with the bath water, and that water is now flooding the streets leaving them awash with cash.
+In 2020 in response to the pandemic, governments seem to have thrown the baby out with the bath water, and that water is now flooding the streets leaving them awash with cash.

-It's even more worrying now, than it was last year, and if the recent cpi prints and stock route is anything to go by the fear has become real.
+It's even more worrying now, than it was last year, and if the recent CPI prints and stock route is anything to go by the fear has become real.

-No, it's not Venezuela or Zimbabwe levels of inflation, but it's alarming for many of the reasons that were highlighted earlier.
+It's not Venezuela or Zimbabwe levels of inflation, but it's alarming for many of the reasons that were highlighted earlier.

 These inflationary concerns are having two contradictory effects on the markets in the short term.